berkeley-stat159/project-lambda/slides/progress.md

 ## The Paper

 - from OpenFMRI.org
-- ds001
+- A high-resolution 7-Tesla fMRI dataset from complex natural stimulation with an audio movie
+- Purpose: study common and idiosyncratic brain response patterns to complex auditory stimulation

 ## The Data

-- 12 subjects
+- 20 subjects
-- 2 conditions per subject
+- 8 runs per subject: 8 segments of audio version of Forrest Gump

 ## The Method

-- linear regression
+- Representational similarity analysis
+- Dissimilarity matrices -> representational consistency map

 # Initial work